Leonard-Rule/readwise-notion-sync/README.md

 - ✅ Link to view in Readwise

 **Note:**
-- Readwise's API calls everything a "book" but this includes ALL content types!
 - Highlights are sorted chronologically - oldest highlights at the top, newest at the bottom

 ## 🚀 Quick Setup (5 minutes)